GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/02.Safe-in-the-Arms-of-Jesus/docs.md

 ---
+title: |
-title: 222.
-Safe in the Arms of Jesus
+    222. Safe in the Arms of Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 222.
+Safe in the Arms of Jesus.
+Safe in the arms of Jesus,  Safe on his gentle breast, Here by his love o'ershaded,  Sweetly my soul doth rest.
+Hark!  'tis the voice of angels, Borne in a song to me, Over the fields of glory, Over the jasper sea.
+    keywords:  |
-    keywords: Christ in Song, Safe in the Arms of Jesus, Safe in the arms of Jesus, Safe in the arms of Jesus
+        Christ in Song, adventhymnals, advent hymnals, Safe in the Arms of Jesus, Safe in the arms of Jesus.
+Safe in the arms of Jesus,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 222. SAFE IN THE ARMS OF JESUS
+####  Christ in Song,

 ```txt
 1.